shaunluttin/MVPBlog/spa-login-aspnet-core-notes.md

 * <dfn id="auth_code">authorization code</dfn>
     * The authorization code is a type of authorization grant.
     * That is, it represents the end-user's
-    * consent to let YourSPA access protected resources.
+    * consent to let FoobarApp access protected resources.
     * The authorization code, though, does not work to access protected resources;
     * rather, protected resource access requires an upgrade to an access token.
     * The audience for an authorization code is a token endpoint.
     * We can get an access token from the token endpoint
-    * by presenting the authorization code AND YourSPA's client secret.
+    * by presenting the authorization code AND FoobarApp's client secret.
     * Why not just use an authorization code to access protected resources?
         * First, the authorization code only works for the relying party,
         * which has to verify its identity before obtaining an access token.